adamchalabi/Soton-Student-Journal-Club/README.md

 # Soton-Student-Journal-Club
-Description: A student-only journal club for the STAG group at the University of Southampton.
+A student-only journal club for the STAG group at the University of Southampton.

 We meet weekly to discuss topics and papers of interest.

+(Add meeting details and general info...)